hypercore-protocol/p2p-multiwriter-with-autobase/problems/05/readme.md

 In addition to Hyperswarm and Autobase we'll also be using Hyperbee.

-Hyperbee provides a key-value store abstraction over the top of a Hypercore, since an Autobase index is a Hypercore we can pass it into a Hyperbee
+Hyperbee provides a key-value store abstraction over the top of a Hypercore, since an Autobase view is a Hypercore we can pass it into a Hyperbee

 ## Utilizing `hrepl`